 Both of the thin vas deferens tubes lead from the epididymis to the prostate.
 There they join the urethra tube, through which sperm can leave the body.

 Just before the vas deferens tubes reach the urethra, they pass by the seminal vesicles.
 The seminal vesicles produce a fluid that mixes with the sperm cells to form semen.
 One part of the semen is produced by smaller glands near the base of the urethra and in the prostate.
 During ejaculation, the muscles in the pelvic floor contract.
 This causes the semen to be squirted out of the urethra.
-The released semen is called ejaculate.
+The released semen is called ejaculate (or "come").

 What possible problems can occur?